mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/destroy-with-one-command/index.md

 navigationTitle: Delete Konvoy Cluster with One Command
 title: Delete a Konvoy Cluster with One Command
 menuWeight: 55
-excerpt: Deleete a Konvoy cluster with a single command
+excerpt: Delete a Konvoy cluster with a single command
 enterprise: false
 beta: false
 ---